Flooding in Wisconsin

 After flooding has occurred, getting the water out of your house and making sure your valuables have not been harmed should be your number one priority.
 Basement flooding is typical and, unfortunately, basements are used often for a place to store an individuals possessions.
 Moving all of the items out of your basement can be a pain and finding a place to put them while a professional drains your basement is even more cumbersome.
 That is why finding temporary storage is a must after flooding.

 There are many steps one must take after a flood and you can find out what to do from a government sponsored website.
-Preventing mold growth in your house should be your number one priority during and after a flood, I explain how mold grows and how to prevent it in this blog.
+Preventing mold growth in your house should be your number one priority during and after a flood.
+How mold grows and how to prevent mold is explained in this blog.
 Utilizing temporary storage for valuables while you clean the problem should also be on your agenda.
 Cleaning and drying your items before you store them is important because it will prevent mold growth on your possessions and decrease the risk for further damage.

 Takeaway Message